 Many of the products we buy everyday are made by a child who is forced to work.
 Especially our shoes.
-We have discussed the issues of child labour in class and the countries that allow it.
-Below I would like you to contribute your thoughts about child labour, your choice of shoes, and how you might choose your shoes in the future.
+As a class we have discussed the issues of child labour and the countries that allow it.
+Below contribute your letter to the editor explaining your viewpoint on the topic.
+Remember to include not only your arguments, but also the evidence to back them up.